stephenkyang/tp/docs/DeveloperGuide.md

 ![ArchitectureDiagram.png](images/ArchitectureDiagram.png)

 When the user initialises Budget Buddy, the logic of Budget Buddy will check if there is any pre-existing stored data.
-This persistence is done by using Gson read stored data into classes that will be used in Budget Buddy.
+This persistence is done by using Gson.
+It reads stored Json data into classes that will be used in Budget Buddy.
 As the user interacts with the UI, the logic will change the data of Budget Buddy, which is then written in Json format to update the storage.
 This process continues until the user exits Budget Buddy.

 ### Main Component